martin12333/marti-onedrive/Blissymbolics,conlangs/Visual_Conlangs/visual_conlangs.f8.md

 EDIT: it's interesting to paste what I have written into the https://lingojam.com/EmojiTranslator%28Iconic%29

-a nice quote: "Supporting Bliss means performing an important service to mankind" - Bertrand Russell (1950)

 I have to remind myself, what I wrote months ago: the first post was https://www.facebook.com/groups/381043692614545/posts/1295299234522315/